AkumaBlazeX/bolt-achomate/Documents/construction.md

-# Echomate Backend Architecture & Construction Plan (Simplified)
+# Echomate Backend Architecture & Construction Plan (Simplified & Complete)

 This document outlines a simple, cost-effective, and direct architecture that maps precisely to the core user scenario.